Dennis Silk

-Dennis Raoul Whitehall Silk CBE (8 October 1931 – 19 June 2019) was an English first-class cricketer and a public school headmaster.
+Dennis Raoul Whitehall Silk CBE (8 October 1931 – 19 June 2019) was an English first-class cricketer and a public school headmaster, as Warden of Radley College, from 1968 to 1991.
 He was a close friend of the poet Siegfried Sassoon, of whom he spoke and wrote extensively.
 In the 1990s he chaired the Test and County Cricket Board.

 Early life and cricket

 Silk was born in Eureka, California.
 His father was a medical missionary on a Native American reservation in the Sierra Nevada desert.
 Silk's mother, who was Spanish, died when he was five, and the family returned to Britain.

 Silk was educated at Christ's Hospital and Sidney Sussex College, Cambridge, where he gained an MA in history and represented Cambridge University at cricket and at rugby.
 A useful opener or middle-order batsman, he scored centuries in matches against Oxford University in 1953 and 1954, and captained Cambridge University in 1955.
 He went on to play first-class cricket for Somerset as an amateur during the school summer holidays, but gave priority to his teaching career.
 His highest first-class score was 126 for Cambridge University against the Marylebone Cricket Club (MCC) in 1953.

 Silk toured East Africa with the MCC in 1957–58 and captained the MCC on tours to South America in 1958–59 and to the US and Canada in 1959 and 1967, although none included first-class matches.
 He also captained a strong MCC team on a tour of New Zealand in 1960–61, which included 10 first-class matches, three of them against the full-strength New Zealand team.
 After the New Zealand tour he retired from first-class cricket at the age of 29.

 Silk seldom bowled his leg-breaks, and his single first-class wicket came in his second-to-last match, when he bowled Gerry Alexander in the MCC match against the Governor-General's XI in Auckland.
 However, on the MCC tour of South America in 1959 he took nine wickets at an average of only 2.11, as well as scoring 457 runs at an average of 76.16.
 He later wrote two instruction books on playing cricket.

 Silk chaired the Test and County Cricket Board from 1994 to 1996 and also served as President of the MCC.
 He was an honorary life vice-president of the MCC from 2000 onwards.
 He was made a CBE in the 1995 New Year's Honours List for services to cricket and education.